JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 : Please use different base class for PSI elements.

 `com.intellij.ide.actions.SearchAgainAction` class now extends `com.intellij.openapi.editor.actionSystem.EditorAction` and inherits its final method `actionPerformed`
-: Please use the `<editorActionHandler>` extension point to register a different handler for the action.
+: Please use the `com.intellij.editorActionHandler` extension point to register a different handler for the action.

 `com.intellij.ide.actions.SearchBackAction` class now extends `com.intellij.openapi.editor.actionSystem.EditorAction` and inherits its final method `actionPerformed`
-: Please use the `<editorActionHandler>` extension point to register a different handler for the action.
+: Please use the `com.intellij.editorActionHandler` extension point to register a different handler for the action.

 # 2019.1